Top 5 Must-See Sites on a Gaudi Architecture Tour in Barcelona Spain

 Pere Mila commissioned Antoni Gaudi to build Casa Mila in 1906.
 This property is also located on Passeig de Garcia a short walk from Casa Batllo.
 The exterior consists of 33 stoned balconies designed to resemble a cliff-like rock with caves.
 The property is often referred to as La Pedrera or the Quarry.
 The main floor was Mila’s residence.
 The upper 9 levels were divided into 20 apartments that are inhabited today.

 There are 2 interior courtyards; standing on the ground floor looking up at the curved structure with skylights to the rooftop terrace is impressive.
-The rooftop terrace offers great city views and is adorn with surrealistic chimneys the audio guide refers to as guards of the natural world.
+The rooftop terrace offers great city views and is adorned with surrealistic chimneys the audio guide refers to as guards of the natural world.
 Interestingly, the owners were unhappy with the design, and Gaudi had to sue for payment.
 This was the last residential project Gaudi worked on before he turned his sole focus to La Sagrada Familia.
 Casa Mila has two small elevators up to the rooftop causing long lines during peak times.
 Purchase Casa Mila tickets online to avoid the wait at the counter.

 Casa Mila